Three Of The Most Popular DNS Servers

-When connecting to the internet, your ISP (Internet Service Provider) will automatically assign you DNS servers.
+When connecting to the internet, your ISP (Internet Service Provider) will automatically assign you DNS servers(What is DNS).
 This does not mean, however, that the ones assigned to you are the best ones to use.
 At times, switching to a different DNS might greatly improve your browsing experience.
 It could also do the opposite if you choose the wrong one.

 Slow DNS servers can cause lag before a website even starts to load.
 If a DNS doesn’t have a great uptime, you might be unable to access any sites at all.
 We have compiled a list of DNS servers that we believe do a good job at providing DNS.

 Although Cloudflare is best known for the CDNs (Content Delivery Networks) they provide, they also offer a new public DNS service named 188.8.131.52

 It might not provide fancy addons others do, such as anti-phishing, content filtering or ad-blocking.
 Instead, pure performance is their main focus.
 Independent testing shows that 184.108.40.206 is the fastest public DNS server available at the moment.

 Along with speed, they promise privacy.
 According to Cloudflare, it will never write querying IP addresses to disk and any logs that do get created, will be deleted within 24 hours.